You can’t beat the simple pleasure of enjoying a pint on the waterfront and here’s where you can do it around Leeds…

 The Brown Cow

-The Brown Cow in Bingley is one of the best places in Yorkshire to enjoy a pint of Landlord or Boltmaker.
+The Brown Cow in Bingley is one of the best places in Yorkshire to enjoy a riverside pint of Landlord or Boltmaker.
 The family-run pub overlooks the River Aire as it runs through the town.
 Alongside the range of Timothy Taylor’s ales on tap, they’ve got a great selection of handpicked wines, so there’s a little something for everyone here.
-Enjoy a drink or two as you look out over the river – or treat yourself to some of The Brown Cow’s locally sourced grub, which blends classics like corned beef hash with pastas, burgers and steaks.
+Enjoy a drink or two as you look out over the water – or treat yourself to some of The Brown Cow’s locally sourced grub, which features classics like beef burgers, ribeye steaks and battered haddock.

-The Brown Cow, Ireland Terrace, Bingley, West Yorkshire, BD16 2QX.
+The Brown Cow, Ireland Bridge, Bingley, West Yorkshire, BD16 2QX.
+They have table service and covered seating.

 The Waterfront Inn